ceph/ceph/doc/cephadm/compatibility.rst

 Stability
 ---------

-Cephadm is a new feature in the Octopus release and has seen limited use in production and at scale.
-We would like users to try cephadm, especially for new clusters, but please be aware that some functionality is still rough around the edges.
-We expect fairly frequent updates and improvements over the first several bug fix releases of Octopus.

-Cephadm management of the following components are currently well-supported:

-- Monitors
-- Managers
-- OSDs
-- CephFS file systems
-- rbd-mirror
-- NFS
-- iSCSI

-The following components are working with cephadm, but the documentation is not as complete as we would like, and there may be some changes in the near future:
+Cephadm is actively in development.
+Please be aware that some functionality is still rough around the edges.
+Especially the following components are working with cephadm, but the documentation is not as complete as we would like, and there may be some changes in the near future: